-◆ENGL 1301 COMPOSITION CRT HRS:03 LEC HRS:03 LAB HRS:00

-This course focuses on the development of effective communication through written discourse.
-Emphasis is placed on the process of writing, including prewriting, writing, stages of revision, and editing.
+CRT HRS:03 LEC HRS:03 LAB HRS:00 This course focuses on the development of effective communication through written discourse.
+Emphasis is placed on the process of writing, including pre-writing, writing, stages of revision, and editing.
 Students will learn to employ various organizational strategies to expository essays and will analyze style, tone, and point of view in different literary genres.

-Prerequisite: Ascore of 90+/E-6 on the ACCUPLACER Exam for Writing, equivalent placement score, or completion of ENGL 0091 with a grade of "C" or better; and a score of 61 on the ACCUPLACER Exam for Reading, the completion of READ 0080 or equivalent.
+Prerequisite: A score of 60+/E-6, E-7, E-8 or 80+/E-5 on the ACCUPLACER Exam for Writing, equivalent placement score, or completion of ENGL 0091 with a grade of "C" or better; and a score of 61 on the ACCUPLACER Exam for Reading, the completion of READ 0080 or equivalent.

-ENGL 1302 COMPOSITION II-RHETORIC
+\ENGL 1302 COMPOSITION II- RHETORIC